adnankuran0/BlackHoleSimulation/README.md

 # Black Hole Simulation

-This project visualizes a black hole simulation using OpenGL and ImGui.
+This project visualizes a black hole  using OpenGL and ImGui.
 The shader code has been sourced from [Shadertoy](https://www.shadertoy.com/view/tsBXW3) and adapted for use in an OpenGL environment to create realistic visual effects and simulations.

 ## Screenshots